Supporting Educators • Promoting Learning

 - Start with the big picture, not the details; look for the seed of truth which you can take away and use right away.

-Some like to be seen as “leaders of the pack”, being the first to adopt the latest theory.
-It is often more wise to take a careful, balanced and reflective approach, allowing our teaching to evolve naturally, and above all, well.
+While some like to be seen as the pioneers who know about and adopt the latest theory, it is wise to take a careful, balanced and reflective approach, allowing our teaching to evolve naturally, and above all, well.